wrightben/codeeval/String Permutations (JavaScript).md

 ---
 ### About My Solution

 The letters *a-c-e* occur in the sequence *1-2-3*.
-This suggests the letters can substitute the digits in the sorted list of permutations of a corresponding numerical sequence—in this case, that sequence is 1-2-3.
+This suggests the letters can substitute the digits in the sorted list of permutations for the numerical sequence 1-2-3.

-Example: 12,21 becomes ac,ca <br />
-Example: 123, 132, 213, 231, 312, 321 becomes ace,aec,cae,cea,eac,eca.

-#### Algorithms

-Generate the sorted list of permutations of a numerical sequence by counting up from the min to the max and selecting the interim values having the same digits.
-Generating the sorted list of permutations for a numerical sequence has to be done just once.

-See ./code/permutations for faster algorithms.

 ##### Example

-The sequence 1-2-3 has the ordered permutations: 123, 132, 213, 231, 312, 321.
-Counting from 123 to 321 will produce this list after removing the values containing other digits.
+Counting from 123 to 321 will produce the ordered permutations *123, 132, 213, 231, 312, 321* after removing values containing other digits and duplicates.

+12,21 becomes ac,ca <br />
+123, 132, 213, 231, 312, 321 becomes ace,aec,cae,cea,eac,eca.